dotnet/docs/docs/core/diagnostics/overservability-applicationinsights.md

 > [!Note]
 > Replace the version with the latest available

+## 2. Setup the exporter

-Then, add the following OTel initialization code:
+Add the following OTel initialization code before `builder.Build();`:

 :::code language="csharp" source="snippets/OTLP-Example/csharp/Program.cs" id="Snippet_AzureMonitor":::

 [`UseAzureMonitor()`](https://github.com/Azure/azure-sdk-for-net/blob/d51f02c6ef46f2c5d9b38a9d8974ed461cde9a81/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/src/OpenTelemetryBuilderExtensions.cs#L80) is the magic that will add the common instrumentation libraries and exporters for Application Insights.
 You just need to add your custom `Meter` and `ActivitySource` names to the registration.

-The same OTel initialization works for OTLP as for Application Insights.
-You can use both in the same application, and select between them by defining the correct environment variables.
+The same OTel initialization works for OTLP as for Application Insights, the difference is which exporters you selecect.
+You can use both in the same application, and select between them by defining the appropriate environment variables.

+## 3. Specify the connection string

 If you're not already an Azure customer, you can create a free account at [https://azure.microsoft.com/free/](https://azure.microsoft.com/free/).
 Log in to the Azure Portal, and either select an existing Application Insights resource or create a new one with [https://ms.portal.azure.com/#create/Microsoft.AppInsights](https://ms.portal.azure.com/#create/Microsoft.AppInsights).